chlo06/DevDocumentation/README.md

                                          **DevDocumentation**

-Documentation about dev langages with definition and vocabulary.
+Documentation about dev langages with definitions and vocabulary.